Home Multi-Layer Latent Space Visualization

 In MLPs, What Input Gives What Output?

 If you had a series of MLP (nn.Linear) layers chained together, you may like to answer the question: if I wanted the final layer outputs’ first element (call $h_1$) to be activated (i.e. $> 0$), what would my input have to be?
-Is that even calculable?
-How would we do that?

 To set the stage, one may ask: who cares?
 Well, wouldn’t it be great if you could answer: I want a model’s response to my one-word prompt to be a certain word (e.g. “extermination”), what should my one-word prompt be?
 Or perhaps, I want my text-to-image model to produce an image that is a little more {insert description of feature 16243, or whatever}, what can I say to make it do that?
-To do so requires us to know how to pass constraints on the output all the way back to the input space.
+To do so requires us to know how to pass constraints on the output (i.e. desired properties of the output) all the way back to the input space.
 Modern models are not just MLP blocks - there are blocks like Attention, Convolution, Diffusion, that all complicate matters, but they do all have MLP blocks.
 This makes this reverse engineering process in pure-MLP toy models worth studying.

 Visualizing a Latent Space